richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 ## Configuring AppSignal

-Now that the Jira-end is setup up we can link it to AppSignal.
-Open the application in AppSignal you want to link Jira to and go to "Integrations" (left-hand side navigation bar, "Configure" section).
+Now that the Jira-end is setup up we can [link it to AppSignal](https://appsignal.com/redirect-to/app?to=integrations/jira/edit).
+(Open the application in AppSignal you want to link Jira to and go to "Integrations" (left-hand side navigation bar, "Configure" section).)

-Choose "Jira" from the list of integrations.
 Enter in the "Jira installation location" the root path of your Jira app, e.g. `https://appsignal-test-1.atlassian.net`.
 Press "Link AppSignal to Jira".

 You'll be presented with an authentication confirmation screen.